From Discovery to Potential Cash Flow

 - Projects across all exploration stages, from discovery to feasibility development.

-- Empire Mine partner-funded feasibility study targeted for Q4 2019.
-Ongoing drilling.
+- Empire Mine partner-funded feasibility study and ongoing drilling.

-- 100 percent-owned DOK project in BC’s Golden Triangle hosts porphyry discovery.
+- 100 percent-owned DOK project in British Columbia’s Golden Triangle hosts porphyry discovery.

 - Minimal dilution: